Natural Hair Discrimination Is Now Officially Illegal In Colorado

 According to the bill, "People of African descent are deprived of educational and employment opportunities because they are adorned with natural or protective hairstyles."
 Passing the CROWN Act, which stands for Create a Respectful and Open World for Natural Hair, will ensure that Black people are afforded equal opportunities in the workplace, school, housing, and public services in the state.

-Colorado's latest move is a significant step in the right direction, especially as people come together to fight systemic racism and other discriminatory systems in our country.
-To help pass The Crown Act in your state, you can sign this online petition or get in touch with your local representative to demand change.
+Colorado's latest move is a significant step in the right direction, especially as people come together to fight systemic racism and other discriminatory systems in America.